enewe101/parc-reader/README.rst

         cue_tokens=cue,
         content_tokens=content,
         source_tokens=source,
-        id_formatter='my\_attribution\_'
+        id_formatter='my_attribution_'
     )

-This creates references from the global attributions dictionary, from the sentence(s) involved in the attribution, as well as from the tokens involved in the attribution.
+References to the new attribution will automatically be created in the global attributions dictionary, in the sentence(s) involved, and in the tokens involved in the attribution.
 It also adds role information to the tokens.
-In other words, the result is exactly as if the attribution were read from a parc_xml
+In other words, the result is exactly as if the attribution were read from a parc_xml file:
-file:

 .. code-block:: python